LowkeyCoding/QuantumSetup/README.md

 # Quantum Computing Setup Guide

 Welcome to the Quantum Computing Setup Guide!
-This repository contains code for setting up python for quantum computing using Qiskit.
+This repository contains code for setting up python for quantum computing using Qiskit or Pennylane.
 This guide has a companion document explaning the [setup](https://zenodo.org/records/14133924).

 ## Easy setup